Watch all the trailers from San Diego Comic-Con 2019

 7 best Prime Day shopping tips: Master these to snag the best deals on July 15.

-Discuss: Every Comic-Con San Diego 2019 trailer: Netflix's The Witcher, Picard, It 2, Top Gun sequel
+Discuss: Every Comic-Con 2019 trailer: Picard, The Witcher, Cats, It Chapter 2, Top Gun sequel

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.